rfabbri/vxd/README.txt

 can be seen as closely coordinated with VXL and that can keep up (at least partially) with VXL changes and be built on official dashboards.

-VXD is stratified into core, development libraries, contrib, and so on.
+VXD is stratified into core/basic, larger development libraries, contrib folder with multiple people and/or entities, and so on.
 The VXD team maintains at least basic libraries conforming to the latest vxl at all times.
 VXD is easier to contribute to, and is less strict (thus messier) than VXL in terms of code stability.

 ## Workflows

-A typical setup will have three VXL codebases:  VXL, VXD and an internal version (eg, LEMSVXL at Brown).
+A typical setup will have three VXL codebases:  VXL, VXD and an internal version, which we refer to as VXInt in this discussion (e.g., LEMSVXL at Brown).

+### Basics of VXL Layering

+In VXL, we have basically two levels of code maturity:

+1. core: for very stable code of wide interest.
+Examples: core/vgl, core/vnl
+2. contrib: for less stable or more specialized code (but still stable).
+  Examples: contrib/brl or "Brown Libraries" for Brown University contributions, contrib/gel or "General Electrics Libraries", etc.

+Both core and contrib have been very closely maintained by the community using high standards, while keeping it as lean as possible, to reduce maintenance burden and to serve as a reliable basis for other software systems.

+From the VXL website: Each core library is lightweight, and can be used without reference to the other core libraries.
+Similarly, the non-core libraries don't depend on more than absolutely necessary, so you can compile and link just the libraries you really need.

+### Mirrored Layers across VXL, VXD and Internal Code

-In VXL, we have things like vgl, vnl etc.  in VXL/contrib/brl/bbas there are things such as bnl for contributions to vnl.
-The internal / closed-source version of bnl is called dbnl in LEMSVXL.
+In VXL/contrib/brl/bbas, for instance, there are things such as bnl for contributions to vnl.

+The internal / closed-source
+version of bnl is called dbnl in LEMSVXL.

 In VXD we should have something in between for, say, vnl development changes